 The Right Time for De novo Banks

-If you look back to a decade ago, business for community banks was booming.
+Take a look back to a decade ago.
+Do you remember how much the community banking industry was booming and thriving?
+We definitely do!
 A successful real estate market led to de novo banks receiving charters left and right.
 However, in 2008 when the “Great Recession” hit, everything changed and since that time, only one new bank charter has been granted.
-Recently market conditions have started to improve.
-And with the FDIC’s release of a new guidance on charter applications, there have been signs that an increase in De Novo bank activity may again be on the horizon.

 Now the question is: Will regulatory or market demands allow for any new bank charters?
 Senior FDIC officials have answered with a few public comments.